lucasclerissepro/lucasclerissepro/README.md

 * 🌍  I'm based in Hong Kong
 * 🖥️  See my portfolio at [lucasclerisse.dev](http://lucasclerisse.dev)
 * ✉️  You can contact me at [hello@lucasclerisse.dev](mailto:hello@lucasclerisse.dev)
-* 🚀  I'm currently working on [Tallyn](http://tallyn.dev)
-* 🧠  I'm learning about CRDTs
-* 🤝  I'm open to collaborating on Serverless and Distributed systems

 ### Skills